isws-hufflepuff/project-implementation/README.md

 ```

 ## Models in Ollama
+<i>Only Llama3 model has been tested in the automated implementation of our work.</i>
 | Model Name in Ollama | Developped by | Size |Number of parameters|Censored ?|
 |------------|-------------|---------|-------------|---------|
 | [llama3](https://www.ollama.com/library/llama3):7b|Meta|4.7GB|8.03b|Yes & No|